mihaildicoski/Tech-Xplore-2025/docs/architecture.md

   - `chat.ts`: ChatAgent definition
   - `mcp.ts`: MCP Agent and tool definitions
   - `tools.ts`: Tool registration and confirmation logic

+#### Backend API Integration 🔗
+- **Repository:** Tech-Xplore-API-2025
+- **Purpose:** Provides the backend infrastructure with comprehensive financial and sustainability advisor APIs
+- **Features:**
+  - Financial advice and spending insights
+  - ESG investment recommendations
+  - Carbon footprint tracking and sustainability tips
+  - Comprehensive Swagger/OpenAPI documentation
+- **Integration:** The MCP tools can call these backend APIs to provide rich financial and sustainability data to users
+- **Documentation:** Full API documentation available at `/ui` (Swagger UI) and `/doc` (OpenAPI spec) and the READ.ME in the repository

 ### 3. Secrets & Configuration 🔐
 - **Local:** `.dev.vars` (not committed)